Robotics-Forge/motor-control/README.md

     ```bash
     python receiver.py
     ```
+3. For keyboard control only: Run the controller program on the robot itself:
+    ```bash
+    python controller.py
+    ```

 ### On the Control Device

+(Only for remote control, not keyboard control)

 1. Navigate to the project directory
 2. Run the controller program: